jwgrenning/fff/README.md

 -----------------------------
 > How long can we _maintain_?
 I wonder.
 How long before one of us starts raving
 > and jabbering at this boy?
 What will he think then?
 This same lonely desert
 > was the last known home of the Manson family.
 Will he make that grim
 > connection...

 ## A Fake Function Framework for C
 fff is a micro-framework for creating fake C functions for tests.
 Because life is too short to spend time hand-writing fake functions for testing.
+Because not all C compilers are created equal, there are two ways to generate fakes with fff.

+* With gcc (shown first)
+* With Visual Studio (shown second)

 ## Hello fake world!